MESH-Research/knowledge-commons-wordpress/docs/scripts.md

 # Knowledge Commons Scripts

-This directory contains scripts to facilitate the development and maintenance of the Knowledge Commons site.
+The directory contains scripts to facilitate the development and maintenance of the Knowledge Commons site.

 ## Directory